 Easystore External Hard Disk Not Showing Up On Your Desktop?

-Open up a finder window and select preferences.
+Open up a Finder window and select Settings or Preferences.

-Under the General tab, Pick ‘External Disks’ in the preferences window.
+Under the General tab, Pick ‘External Disks’ in the Settings or Preferences window.

 If your Easystore still doesn’t show.